Fine Arts Center (Massachusetts): History

 In the late 1960s, Kevin Roche and John Dinkeloo were asked to design first-class art, music, and theater spaces for the sons and daughters of working men and women of Massachusetts.
 The structure was constructed between 1972 and 1974 and opened October 10, 1975.
 The inaugural concert was the Boston Symphony Orchestra with Seiji Ozawa conducting.

 The Fine Arts Center in 2014.

 Description

 The Bromery Center for the Arts is a 646-foot-long and 66 foot-high, Brutalist, poured stereo metric concrete, partially bridge-like structure, which are reflected in the nearby pond.

 This venue is accessible according to the Americans with Disabilities Act.

 Mission statement

-The Fine Arts Center seeks to engage and inspire the campus and regional communities in the arts through a broad array of exemplary performances, exhibitions, and educational programs.
+The Fine Arts Center seeks to engage and inspire the campus and regional communities in the arts through a broad array of performances, exhibitions, and educational programs.

 Since its founding in 1975, the Fine Arts Center has been a central force in the cultural, social and academic life of the university, the Five College campuses, and the Pioneer Valley of Western Massachusetts.
 The Fine Arts Center's combination of educational, visual, and performing arts programs not only makes it unique, but also helps meet the diverse needs of scholars, faculty, students, alumni and the broader community.